JvanKatwijk/qt-dab/README.md

 There is - on the surface - not much difference between the 6.9.3 and 6.9.2 version.
-An error that sometimes caused problems with a data service (insufficent data) to run was corrected.
+An error that sometimes caused problems with a data service (insufficent data) to run was corrected and there was an error with reading ".sdr" files.
 Furthermore, the sourcetree was changed completely, but that does not affect the executables.

 Features